nabeel3133/Students-Learning-Network/README.md

 ## How to download and install
 ### Softwares needed:
 1. You will need to have Wamp Server or Xampp Server installed on your system.
-2).
-You will need Android Studio and a phone emulator to run the application.
+2. You will need Android Studio and a phone emulator to run the application.

+## Steps to perform
 - Download "Students Learning Network" and unzip.
 1. Turn on Wamp or Xampp Server.
 2. Import the "students_network" database in your localhost.